woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-five
 It’s said that a master is awakened, but what does that mean?
 What does it mean to be a master?
 What is this thing awakening?
 Is it some kind of insight?
 Is it formulating the final system, achieving the ultimate solution?
 Is it reaching the final goal?

-None of those things.
-Freedom is seeing that there is no goal at all.
+None of those things. <font color=red>Freedom is seeing that there is no goal at all</font>.
 It’s the dropping of all goals, of all seeking.
 It’s the dropping of all attempts to improve, get better or change.
 But this dropping is not a doingness or decision.
 Rather, **it is a deep seeing that all attempts to get somewhere in anyway only lead nowhere, that they only lead further into the mind**.

 It is seeing that all attempts to solve the problem, to improve, to survive, only perpetuate the problem and deepen it.
 It is seeing that all such attempts to solve the problem are the problem itself, and that **the problem is an illusion, that it doesn’t exist except as attempts to solve it**.
 All striving of any kind, therefore, simply falls away.